brandon0719/stock-tracker/README.md

-Here's the updated `README.md` with the additional features included:

----

 # Stock Tracker Application

 Welcome to the Stock Tracker Application!
 This project is a comprehensive tool designed to help users manage and track their stock investments in real-time.
 The app allows users to search for stocks, add them to their watchlist, monitor key financial data, and track their portfolio performance.